 Business cards.
 A small piece of paper with a few lines of information about you and your job to help others remember you.
 Usually, the more unique business cards are, the better the impression they make.
 In some Asian countries, for example, exchanging business cards is a form of respect and honor.
 In South Korea it is an insult to throw someone’s business card away.
 At the same time, in Japan it is considered rude to not have a card with you, all together.
 For Western societies, however, sharing a business card with someone is as trivial and as common as shaking one’s hand.

 Either way, these pretty, tiny sheets of contact information have, over the time, become essential for building our network.
 You might say that a business card is the equivalent of a signature in an email.
+To know how signature works online, have a look at this guide.
 But more importantly, a business card can be your “punchline”, that one key detail that makes people remember you.

 Unique business cards of the past